erp12/performance-curves/README.md

 ### TODO:
 - [ ] Method to select best model for a given objective
-- [ ] Allow x-axis to be percentage of population
-- [ ] Throw warning when binning is off and number of data points is greater than 10,000
+- [ ] Write about the differences between performance curves and other performance metrics (e.g. calibration curve, etc.)

 ### Questions (need to be revisited)
 - Do we want to allow multiple metrics in the same `performance_curve` function?